-Absolutely, under the care of a certified Orthokeratologist.
+Absolutely, under the care of a certified and experienced Orthokeratologist.
 Dr. Neukirch is one of the few Chicagoland doctors that fit a large number of Ortho-K patients.
-He is a member of the Orthokeratology Academy of America (OAA) and will only use materials and designs that are FDA approved.
+He is a member of the American Academy of Orthokeratology and Myopia Control (AAOMC) and will only use materials and designs that are FDA approved.
 Dr. Neukirch is happy to speak with your doctor or pediatrician should they have any questions before you or your child starts this treatment.

 Can Ortho-K keep your eyes from getting worse?

-Myopia typically progresses until a patient reaches 20 to 25 years of age.
-If Ortho-K is initiated before that time, peer-reviewed clinical research indicates that the treatment may slow this progression; sources are cited at the end of this article.
+Myopia typically progresses until a patient reaches 20 to 23 years of age.
+If Ortho-K is initiated before that time, peer-reviewed clinical research indicates that the treatment may slow this progression between 40-60% over the course of treatment; sources are cited at the end of this article.

 Why am I only hearing about this now?

 Multiple reasons: 1.)
-The first and only FDA approved treatment was Paragon CRT only a few years prior.
+The first and only FDA approved treatment was Paragon CRT about a decade ago.
 2.)
 Myopia has become much more prevalent in the United States within the past twenty years.
 3.)
-The clinical research which confirms the link between Ortho-K and delayed progression of myopia has only been published in the last couple of years (sources cited below).
+The clinical research which confirms the link between Ortho-K and delayed progression of myopia has only been published in the last few years (sources cited below).

 Am I a candidate?

 The best candidates for Ortho-K are myopic children and teenagers, whose eyes are still changing.
 However, adults can make great candidates in many circumstances, too.
 Unfortunately, certain prescriptions and corneal shapes may exclude patients from utilizing this treatment.